Todd Pratt

-Todd Alan Pratt (born February 9, 1967) is an American former Major League Baseball (MLB) catcher, playing from 1992 to 2006 and is the current manager for the Jupiter Hammerheads.
-He primarily served as a back-up catcher for most of his career.
+Todd Alan Pratt (born February 9, 1967) is an American former professional baseball player.
+He played in Major League Baseball (MLB) between 1992 and 2006, primarily serving as a back-up catcher for most of his career.
+Following his playing career, Pratt has served in a number of coaching roles including in college baseball and also in Minor League Baseball with the Miami Marlins.

-Pratt was the head baseball coach and athletic director at West Georgia Technical College (West Georgia Tech), a member of the Georgia Collegiate Athletic Association from 2011 to 2016 and the owner/head coach of the Carrollton Clippers (formerly known as Douglasville Bulls), a summer wooden-bat collegiate team playing in the Sunbelt Baseball League from 2009 to 2016.
-While the Board of Directors of the Sunbelt Baseball League appointed Todd Pratt to serve as the Commissioner of the Sunbelt League from 2014 to 2016 before going to coach in the minors.
-As of at least 2022 he has been an advisor and special consultant to the GM of a MLB partnered independent professional baseball league Glacier Range Riders.
-He was a manager in the Miami Marlins organization for three seasons (Greensboro Grasshoppers (2017–18) and Jupiter Hammerheads (2019)).
-In January 2020, he was named commissioner of the Sunbelt Baseball League in metropolitan Atlanta, Georgia.

-Professional career
+Playing career

 Boston Red Sox

 Pratt was drafted during the 6th round of the 1985 amateur draft.
 Considered a good prospect, Pratt skipped the entry-level Rookie League and instead was catapulted into the New York–Penn League, where Pratt, barely 18 and out of high school, spent most of his time facing Latin American players with years of professional baseball experience and older American players drafted out of premier universities.
 This appeared to be a mistake for Pratt, who batted .134 in his first professional appearance and was occasionally pinch-hit for with pitchers (who do not bat in the NY-PL), although he displayed outstanding defense.

 The Red Sox refused to admit their mistake and have Pratt repeat the level in 1986, and instead promoted him to the full-season South Atlantic League.
 Pratt improved, however, and was easily the best catcher on the team, the Greensboro Hornets.
 He again played excellent defense and was a favorite receiver of Greensboro pitchers, and although his hitting had improved greatly from his debut season, he was still overmatched at the plate, batting .241 and striking out 114 times with only 30 extra-base hits.

 He was again promoted in 1987, this time to the Florida State League, where he enjoyed the first full-success of his career.
 He received a lot of playing time in Spring Training with the Boston Red Sox and was again the best catcher for their A-ball affiliate Winter Haven Red Sox.
 At Winter Haven, Pratt batted a more-impressive .258 and lowered his strikeout total while continuing to play excellent defense.